Summary

 Identity and governance

 Entra Agent ID (included in Agent 365) extends the Entra directory (previously Azure Active Directory, Azure AD) to cover agents alongside human user accounts.
 The identity documentation describes two authentication flows.
-The On-Behalf-Of (OBO) flow lets an agent receive a user's delegated token and act with that user's permissions, which is the model covered by the GA licence.
-The agent identity flow lets an agent authenticate with its own credentials and operate autonomously, which remains in the Frontier preview.
+The On-Behalf-Of (OBO) flow lets an agent receive a user's delegated token and act with that user's permissions.
+The agent identity flow lets an agent authenticate with its own credentials and operate with its own access.
+Both flows are covered by the GA per-user licence.
 Both flows enable enrolling agents in Identity Protection (risk-based sign-in policies, anomaly detection) and Conditional Access (scoped permissions based on context).

 Identity Governance extends lifecycle management to agents.
 Access packages (bundles of permissions that can be requested, approved, and time-limited) now apply to agents as well as humans.
 An agent that needs access to a SharePoint site for a specific project can receive a scoped, time-limited grant that automatically expires.
 The same approval workflows that govern human access requests can also gate agent permissions.